rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	foo(p);
 ```

-So here we have got our problems-
+So here we have got our problem-

 In this foo function , there is no way to know about the size of the given pointer.